Spinorial coordinates for Lorentzian 4-metrics: Complex and real solutions

 \section{Complex and real solutions}

+Holomorphic 4-metrics on complex four dimensional manifolds have been extensively investigated, particularly in the context of half-flat metrics as in the approach of Newman,\cite{newman}, the use of twistors,\cite{pen3} and the work of Pleba\'{n}ski,\cite{pleb1}. \ A selection of reviews of this research can be found in \cite{Dunajski},\cite{Ko},\cite{mason}. \ The aim of this section is to discuss the relationship between complex and real solutions of Cartan's and Einstein's equations using work on holomorphic metrics, spinorial coordinates, and the results of Sec.
+5.

-Complex solutions of Cartan's structure equations can be simply obtained\ by using the work of Pleba\'{n}ski and his co-workers on holomorphic 4-metrics \cite{pleb1, pleb2, pleb3}\footnote{Subsequently it was realized that research on Wave Geometry in Hiroshima in the 1930's predates some of this work. \ It is reviewed in \cite{mimura}.}. \ Furthermore complex anti self-dual (or self-dual) solutions to Eqs.2-4 and Eqs.7-8, in spinorial coordinates $x^{AA^{\prime}}$, can be obtained directly from Plebanski's formulae for half-flat holomorphic solutions\footnote{Half flat metrics are the most completely investigated holomorphic ones, as in the approach of Newman,\cite{newman}, the use of twistors,\cite{pen3} and the work of Pleba\'{n}ski,\cite{pleb1}. \ For reviews see,\cite{Dunajski},\cite{Ko} ,\cite{mason},}. \ These solutions are given by the complex one-forms $\chi^{AA^{\prime}}=\chi_{BB^{\prime}}^{AA^{\prime}}dx^{BB^{\prime}}$, constructed using Eq.(37) but with $\alpha=0$ and $\psi_{AB}=\partial _{A}\partial_{B}\psi$. \ They satisfy the first set of Cartan's equations, Eq.(2), when $\psi$ satisfies the generalized wave equation\footnote{The holomorphic version of this equation is Pleba\'{n}ski's second heavenly equation \cite{pleb1}.}
+As far as this paper is concerned certain complex solutions of Cartan's structure equations on a real four dimensional manifold can be simply obtained by re-interpreting formulae obtained by Pleba\'{n}ski and co-workers in their research on holomorphic half-flat metrics\cite{pleb1, pleb2, pleb3} \footnote{Subsequently it was realized that research on Wave Geometry in Hiroshima in the 1930's predates some of this work. \ It is reviewed in \cite{mimura}.}. \ In particular certain complex anti self-dual (or self-dual) solutions to Eqs.(2-4) and Eqs.(7-8) can be so obtained. \ These solutions are given, in spinorial coordinates $x^{AA^{\prime}}$, by the complex one-forms $\chi^{AA^{\prime}}=\chi_{BB^{\prime}}^{AA^{\prime}}dx^{BB^{\prime}}$, constructed using Eq.(37) but with $\alpha=0$, $\overline{\varphi}_{A^{\prime }B^{\prime}}=0$ and $\varphi_{AB}=\psi_{AB}=\partial_{A}\partial_{B}\psi$. \ These complex one-forms satisfy the first set of Cartan's equations, Eq.(2), when $\psi$ satisfies the generalized wave equation

 \ Eqs.
-(7) and (8) are then automatically satisfied. \ The co-frame, connection one-forms and the anti-self dual curvature two-forms are
+(7) and (8) are then automatically satisfied. \ The complex co-frame, connection one-forms and the anti-self dual curvature two-forms satisfying Cartan's equations are then